-^{61 &}quot;"Cum enim praeexsisteret saluans, oportebat et quod saluaretur fieri, uti non vacuum sit saluans" (Ibid., 3.22.3).
+^{65 &#}x27;Cum enim praeexsisteret saluans, oportebat et quod saluaretur fieri, uti non vacuum sit saluans' (ibid., 3.22.3).

-62 Maximus the Confessor, 1: Amb.
+66 Maximus the Confessor, 1: Amb.
 7 (PG 91.1097C), p.133.

-63 Ibid., 1: Amb.
+67 ibid., 1: Amb.
 7 (PG 91.1092C), p.121.

-64 Ibid., 2: Amb.
+68 ibid., 2: Amb.
 41 (PG 91.1304D-1305B), pp.102-105.

-"proof and fulfilment of the mystery which our forefather failed to attain at the beginning of the age."
-In other words, God would have become incarnate even if there had been no Fall.
-The incarnation was the "blessed end for which all things were brought into being" since "for the sake of Christ-that is, for the whole mystery of Christ-that all the ages and the beings existing within those ages received their beginning and end in Christ."
+synergy with the Creator.
+Now had this 'first covenant [of Adam] [...] remained blameless, there would have been no occasion for a second' so that the mystery accomplished in Christ's incarnation is nothing other than 'proof and fulfilment of the mystery which our forefather failed to attain at the beginning of the age.'69 In other words, God would have become incarnate even if there had been no Fall.
+The incarnation was the 'blessed end for which all things were brought into being' since 'for the sake of Christ-that is, for the whole mystery of Christ-that all the ages and the beings existing within those ages received their beginning and end in Christ.'70

 In the story of the Fall, the human being turned from this vocation of uniting heaven and earth in himself.
-Adam "misused his freedom" turning in desire from the good which was permissible "to what was inferior" which was the forbidden fruit.
-Thus, Adam freely became estranged from the "divine and blessed goal" which was to be a "God by grace" and instead ended up as "a pile of dust."
-It would be a mistake to think, however, that the religion of Godmanhood was somehow anti-science and anti-knowledge and wishes humankind to know only what fits his lowly station in comparison to the religion of Mangodhood which celebrates human beings having the ultimate knowledge of reality as God ("you will be like God, knowing good and evil" (Gen. 3:5)).
-In fact, some Church Fathers taught that there was nothing in and of itself wrong with Genesis 3's "knowledge of good and evil."
+Adam 'misused his freedom' turning in desire from the good which was permissible 'to what was inferior' which was forbidden so freely becoming estranged from the 'divine and blessed goal' which was to be a 'God by grace' and instead ending up to be 'a pile of dust.71

+It would be a mistake to think, however, that the religion of Godmanhood was somehow anti-science and anti-knowledge and wishes Man to know only what fits his lowly station in comparison to the religion of Mangodhood which celebrates human beings having the ultimate knowledge of reality as God ('you will be like God, knowing good and evil' (Gen. 3:5)).
+In fact, many Fathers taught that there was nothing in and of itself wrong with Genesis 3's 'knowledge of good and evil.'
 What was wrong was seizing that knowledge before the human being was mature enough to assimilate it and without a loving obedience and dependence on God, which is precisely what we have argued is the mistake of transhumanism.
-That is indeed death as it was directly contrary to the express word of God (Gen 1:16-17, 3:2-3) and to be in communion with him was life.
-This was the ruse of Satan, as Ephrem the Syrian (c.306-373) writes:
+That is indeed death as it was directly contrary